Market

 and related disclosures made by management.

-iv.
-Conclude on the appropriateness of management's use of the going concern basis of accounting and,
+• Conclude on the appropriateness of management's use of the going concern basis of accounting and, based

-based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions
+on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may

-that may cast significant doubt on the Company's ability to continue as a going concern.
-If we conclude that a
+cast significant doubt on the Company's ability to continue as a going concern.
+If we conclude that a material

-in the financial statements or, if such disclosures are inadequate, to modify our opinion.
-Our conclusions are
+financial statements or, if such disclosures are inadequate, to modify our opinion.
+Our conclusions are based

-based on the audit evidence obtained up to the date of our auditor's report.
-However, future events or
+on the audit evidence obtained up to the date of our auditor's report.
+However, future events or conditions may

-v.
-Evaluate the overall presentation, structure and content of the Ind AS financial statements, including the
+• Evaluate the overall presentation, structure and content of the standalone Ind AS financial statements,

-makes it probable that the economic decisions of a reasonably knowledgeable user of the standalone Ind AS financial
+aggregate, makes it probable that the economic decisions of a reasonably knowledgeable user of the standalone

-of the audit and significant audit findings, including any significant deficiencies in internal control that we identify
+timing of the audit and significant audit findings, including any significant deficiencies in internal control that we

 We also provide those charged with governance with a statement that we have complied with relevant ethical